DIY Halloween Spider Webs Using Beef Netting

 What Supplies You’ll Need For Giant Halloween Spider Webs

 - Beef Netting – I ordered the beef netting years and years ago from Trenton Mills.
-The beef netting costs around $27 plus shipping for a roll that yields around 12 yards of material.
-That’s a whole lot of spider webs.
 And unlike a lot of the other store bought spider webs, these spider webs last year after year after year.
 We have had these webs for at least 5-7 years.

 - Scissors, box cutter or X-acto knife